Home • Manifesto • WMail ezine • Essays • Solutions • Free eBooks • Quotations

 She and Frank moved to New York City, after which her first major work, the play now known as "The Night of January 16th", was produced in Los Angeles & on Broadway (1934-35); her first published novel was "We The Living" in 1936.
 The novel "Anthem" was published in 1938; her stage play "The Unconquered" had a short Broadway run in 1940; and her novel "The Fountainhead" was published in 1943.
 She and Frank then returned to California, partly due to her involvement in the filming of "The Fountainhead", which was released by Warner Bros. in 1949.

-A major break with the Brandens occurred in 1968, resulting in their public 'repudiation' and the disbandment of the Nathaniel Branden Institute.
+A major breakup with the Brandens occurred in 1968, resulting in their public 'repudiation' and the disbandment of the Nathaniel Branden Institute.
 Leonard Peikoff was designated Ayn Rand's sole legal heir, and is now her self-appointed intellectual heir.
 The Objectivist ceased publication in September 1971, succeeded by the bi-weekly Ayn Rand Letter the month after.

 "The Objectivist Forum" began publication in February 1980 (it continued after her death, until 1987), and the "Ayn Rand Library" book series was begun.
 Ayn Rand died of heart failure in New York City on 6 March 1982, and was buried at Valhalla, NY.